wp-plugins/dukapress/readme.txt

 == Changelog ==

+= 2.3 =
+* Enhanced DukaPress security greatly by making it impossible for people to order items that are out of stock or to order more items than the inventory quantity.
+* Introduced a “Buy Now” button that redirects directly to PayPal instead of taking you to the checkout page.
+* Introduced a “Buy Now” button that redirects directly to PayPal instead of taking you to the checkout page.
+* Added new shortcodes.
+* Added the ability for shop admins to edit the content of emails sent out to customers from within DukaPress settings.
+* Updated timthumb.php to fix numerous security vulnerabilities associated with it.
+* Crushed a lot of bugs

 = 2.2 =
 * Fixed a serious security issue that allowed people to use firebug to change prices of goods
 * Added description field to Grid View Shortcode